fuhengwu2021/coderepo/09/code/tmp.md

 3. **✅ Custom API Gateway (Implemented)**: A custom API Gateway has been created at `09/code/llmd/llmd-api-gateway.yaml` that:
    - Reads `owned_by` from request body, HTTP header (`x-owned-by`), or query parameters
-   - Automatically discovers ModelService instances from Kubernetes
+   - Automatically discovers ModelService instances and InferencePool Gateway services from Kubernetes
+   - **Routes through InferencePool Gateway services** (e.g., `infra-llama-32-1b-inference-gateway-istio`) to leverage llm-d's intelligent routing, load balancing, and prefix-cache awareness
+   - Falls back to direct pod IP routing only if InferencePool Gateway service is not available
    - Routes to different ModelServices based on `model` and `owned_by`
    - Works without modifying llm-d source code
+   - **Important**: The Custom API Gateway uses InferencePool Gateway services (not the IP headless services), ensuring you get all the benefits of llm-d's intelligent scheduling, load balancing, and prefix-cache awareness
    - See **Step 5: Deploy Custom API Gateway** below for deployment instructions

 **Example**: See `llm-d/guides/predicted-latency-based-scheduling/README.md` for how custom headers (`x-prediction-based-scheduling`, `x-slo-ttft-ms`) are used with `slo-aware-profile-handler`.